climate-product-leaders/website/get-involved.markdown

 title: Get Involved
 permalink: /get-involved/
 order: 40
+description: "Are you passionate about climate solutions and digital innovation?
+Become an Ambassador and help shape the future of sustainable digital product management."
 ---

 Are you passionate about climate solutions and digital innovation?
 Become an Ambassador and help shape the future of sustainable digital product management.